hemisemidemipresent/btd6-modding-tutorial/README.md

 if you used the jukebox mod, reinstall it and then remove all custom songs before getting rid of it.

-if you used the free trophies mod from the nexus then your save file is broken and there's no fix.
-Don't use that mod.

 ### After installing melonloader, there's no "Mods" folder

 Launch the game and close it